Digital Analytics

 In Summary

-And it’s not just a five-step process.
+It’s not just a five-step process.
 In my opinion, it’s a flywheel.
-Once you have identified the problem and optimized your campaigns, you need to get back to setting your goals, objectives, and measurable KPIs for the next quarter.
+Once you have identified the problem and optimized your campaigns, you need to set your goals, objectives, and measurable KPIs for the next quarter.